 The Digital Technology Assessment Criteria for health and social care (DTAC) gives staff, patients and citizens confidence that the digital health tools they use meet our clinical safety, data protection, technical security, interoperability and usability and accessibility standards.

 The DTAC brings together legislation and good practice in these areas.
-It is the new national baseline criteria for digital health technologies entering into the NHS and social care.
+It is the national baseline criteria for digital health technologies entering and already used in the NHS and social care.

 Download and use the DTAC form

 The DTAC is available as a document (ODT, 132KB) that you can download and print.